 Water Vessel Safety:

-The following are rules that shall be adhered to during operation of a UNO vessel.
+The following are rules that shall be adhered to during operation of a UNO vessel or as a passenger.

 During the operation of any vessel assigned to or operated by a UNO operator, all individuals in the vessel will wear, at a minimum unless otherwise specified, a Class III Personal Flotation Device (PFD) at all times while the vessel is in operation.
 In areas of open waters, or in areas where dangerous conditions exist such as Lake Pontchartrain during high winds, UNO personnel shall wear, at a minimum, a Class I or Class II PFD.

 If an individual passenger refuses to wear a PFD, the individual SHALL NOT be allowed on the motor vessel.
 The senior crew member is to inform the passenger to depart from the vessel.
-The Environmental, Health & Safety Officer will be notified of the situation.
+The department Chair will be notified.

 UNO vessels are not to go to areas of open water unless it is absolutely necessary.
 If they do go into the open area waters they will make certain that the Operator’s Supervisor is aware of their destination and reasons for trip BEFORE going out into open waters.